 Bags Like Away Luggage – Updated for 2022

 Away luggage has developed a cult following thanks to their modern design and wide range of colors.
 It seems like you can’t open up Instagram nowadays without seeing a travel Instagrammer featuring one of their cases, and they’re all over airports every time we travel.
 With such high saturation, it’s no surprise people are looking for an alternative to Away.
 Fortunately, there’s plenty of bags similar to Away out there if you’re looking for something a little different or more budget friendly:

 Arlo Skye is one of the original Away luggage competitors, with very similar cases that include removable batteries.
 Plus, the brand has an impressive pedigree: it was founded by alums of Tumi and Louis Vuitton, and it shows in the sleek design.

-They sell only sell carry-on cases (along with a cute pet carrier that fits neatly on top of your carry-on), and they offer aluminum and polycarbonate versions of their suitcases.
-The color range is a tad more limited, but the hues are on-trend, and they seem to be embracing a wider color palette as of late.
-They also offer some colors that Away doesn’t, like the very sexy black aluminum.
+They started out selling only carry-on cases but now offer several checked bags in aluminum and polycarbonate.
+The color range is a tad more limited than Away, but the hues are on-trend, and they seem to be embracing a wider color palette as of late.
 And honestly, the cases are gorgeous.

 Newcomer Roam Luggage takes Away’s strong lines, and colorful limited edition concept and runs with it.
 At Roam, you can completely customize the colors of your suitcase, right down to the hue of the zipper pulls!
 Whether you’d prefer a rainbow or a monotone, it’s all possible.
 The option for different colors on the front and back of the shell also reminds me of *someone’s* limited edition two-tone cases.

 Roam cases are super lightweight, coming in slightly under Away’s carry-on weights, and made with the same strong polycarbonate material.

 Prices are higher on average, but you’re getting a completely custom suitcase with a lifetime warranty that covers all non-cosmetic damage–even if it’s from careless baggage handlers.